S0PEX/rce-bdd-testing-ws23/chaos-mesh-approach/README.md

 - `K8S-IMAGE`: The Docker image used for the RCE instances.
 Defaults to `localhost:32000/s0pex/rce-10.5.0:latest`.

 **Best is to use string replace and replace all occurrences of the above default values with your desired values.**

+## Known Issues
+- The RCE instances and namespaces are not cleaned up automatically but either on a new start of the API server or by manually deleting the namespaces.
+- Currently, there is no way to manage multiple parallel tests as only a single namespace is used.
+Optimally a new namespace would be created for each test and deleted after the test is finished.
+- The Chaos Mesh API is not completed and only a single network tests for timeouts is implemented.